MohamedMassaoudi-code/power_security_lib/README.md

 Matplotlib
 Pandas
 Usage
-You can use Power Security Lib in two ways: a one-line full assessment or step-by-step for more control.
+You can use InfraGuardian in two ways: a one-line full assessment or step-by-step for more control.

 One-Line Assessment
 python